Uberroot/NCJBot/README.md

 For information on using NCJBot, see the <a href="https://github.com/Uberroot/NCJBot/wiki">wiki</a>.

+Please note that while the API for developing applications atop the framework is fairly stable, the platform is undergoing internal changes, including a shift towards a modular plugin-based design.

 This project is still in a proof-of-concept stage, so run it in a controlled environment and expect things to change.
 A lot of powerful features are coming!